Skip navigation

 2. PRESS RELEASES

-GAZA PRESS CITIZEN DIPLOMACY NATIONAL PRESS RELEASE ISRAEL REMIND OBAMA ALICE WALKER DELEGATION
+DELEGATION GAZA PRESS CITIZEN DIPLOMACY NATIONAL PRESS RELEASE ISRAEL REMIND OBAMA ALICE WALKER

 Official release: Nine members of international women’s delegation stay behind in Gaza